 This is a small group photographic expedition with photographer Steve Winter departing on a single set date in February 2020.

-Please note that solo travellers wishing to stay in a single-occupancy tent are required to pay a single supplement of £1,090.
+Solo travellers wishing to stay in a single-occupancy tent are not required to pay a single supplement for this safari.

 |Trip date||Duration||Prices from||Guests||Specialist guide(s)|